gkonto/expression_evaluator/README.md

 	-d [no, yes]           : Shows the detailed calculation from the beginning to the end. (default : yes) -t [run, do_not_run]   : Runs the built in expressions (just for testing). (default : do_not_run) -e [expression]        : Calculates the given expression instantly without comparison.
+	-o [filename]          : Reads a file as program.
+(Currently supporting only expressions)

 IMPORTANT NOTE: The evaluator is still under testing.